 This can be accomplished by adding a new table to your application and using the snapshot property of a date field.

 You'll need to make the key field of the "Statuses" table the field called "Status Choices".
-Please read the following to understand how to change the key field for a table:
+To learn more, please see our Set the Key Field of a Table help topic.

 On the same screen where you set the key field make sure to choose the "Status Choices" field for the record picker.
 You can pick up to three fields to use in the record picker, but only one field is useful in this case.